Kaleidosium/fxBuzzly/README.md

 ![example](example.gif)

 Inspired by [TwitFix](https://github.com/robinuniverse/TwitFix) and [fxdeviantart](https://github.com/robinuniverse/fxdeviantart) by [Robin](https://github.com/robinuniverse), whose code I stole and modified from as well.
-She also gifted me the `fxbuzzly.art` domain, thanks Robin!
+She also gifted me the `fxbuzzly.art` domain, thanks a lot Robin!

 ##